aromanino/tokenmanager/README.md

                  the method "method"

-param roles then contain an array of role defined as above, for example:
+Param roles then contain an array of role defined as above, for example:
 ```javascript

     // **********************************************************************************************************************************************